 The UK government has proclaimed its commitment to reach net zero emissions by 2050.
 This action plan has been met with mixed reactions from the nation: will it be the key to saving our environmental future, or is it just another overly ambitious plan doomed from the start?

-The company will invest in low-emission petrol, diesel and hybrid engines.
-Not only will this meet the ever-increasing global demand for electric vehicles, but could it also help to prop up a government promise of a net zero emissions future?
+The company will invest in low-emission petrol, and hybrid engines.
+Not only will this meet the ever-increasing global demand for electric vehicles, but could it also help to prop up a government promise of a emissions future?

 The Renault-Geely Deal